 115.13(a) The RIDOC PREA policy 9.49-4 discusses how the facility will operate to develop, document and make its best effort to comply on a regular basis with a staffing plan that provides adequate levels of staffing.
-The PAQ indicates that the average daily number is eighty seven (87) inmates and the average daily number of inmates in which the staffing plan is based on the operating capacity of one hundred sixty five (165) inmates.
+The PAQ indicates that the average daily number is three hundred seventy seven (377) inmates and the average daily number of inmates in which the staffing plan is based on the operating capacity of four hundred sixty (460) inmates.
 The auditor reviewed master shift logs and schedules and found that the staffing plan is adhered to at all times.
-The PREA Staffing Plan Annual Review is reviewed on a yearly basis by the Warden, PREA coordinator, PREA compliance manager and Security Specialist.
+The PREA Staffing Plan Annual Review is reviewed on a yearly basis by the Warden PREA coordinator, PREA compliance manager and Security Specialist.
 There was no indication through interviews, the documentation provided and the site review that the staffing analysis is not adhered to.

 115.13(b) The auditor has determined that this provision has been determined through interviews with the PREA Coordinator, review of log books and staff schedules to be Not Applicable due to the fact that the RIDOC has not deviated from the staffing plan.
+The auditor randomly reviewed five (5) months of staff schedules and the RIDOC has not deviated from the staffing plan.

 115.13(c) The PREA Coordinator indicated that she would address and document with the Warden whether adjustments are needed to the staffing plan established, the facilities deployment of video monitoring systems and the resources that facility has available to commit and ensure adherence to the staffing plan.
+The PREA Staffing Plan Annual Review is reviewed on a yearly basis by the Warden PREA coordinator, PREA compliance manager and Security Specialist.